Codecademy/docs/content/html/concepts/elements/terms/form/form.md

   - 'paths/front-end-engineer-career-path'
 ---

 The **`<form>`** element represents an interface to collect and submit user supplied information.
-This can include open ended text inputs, radio buttons, calendar information, and more.
+This can include open-ended text inputs, radio buttons, calendar information, and more.

 ## Syntax